 Going to see male strippers or hiring an exotic dancer is traditional for some bachelorette parties.
 Nashville, unfortunately, does not have any strip clubs featuring male dancers.
 It does, however, have plenty of dancers who give private shows.
 Sensual Stripper is known for its good-looking and talented dancers.

 Partied a little too hard the night before?
-Recovery Room Nashville offers IV hydration for people suffering the effects of the morning after.
+I Revive Nashville offers IV hydration for people suffering the effects of the morning after.
 It is the best hangover cure you will find and the customer service is fabulous.

 Nashville has a ton of entertainment options, and, being a music-city, live music is in abundance.
 What makes it great for bachelorette parties is that much of the nightlife is concentrated in a single area: a street named Broadway, which features bars that the locals call honky-tonks, though the feel of those bars might now quite live up to the image that phrase conjures in your mind.
 You can literally go up and down the street, into all of the various bars on Broadway, and have a great time, with a similar feel to Austin’s 6th Street.
 However, not all bars are created equal, so we will highlight some of our favorites.